-Notes forming part of the financial statements (Continued) For the year ended March 31, 2021, March 31, 2020 & March 31, 2019 a) Details of unsecured advances the rights, licenses, authorisations, etc charged to the applicable NBFCs as collateral in respect of projects (including infrastructure projects) financed by the Company j.
-Registration obtained from other financial sector regulators:
+a) Details of unsecured advances the rights, licenses, authorisations, etc. charged to the applicable NBFCs as collateral in respect of projects (including infrastructure projects) financed by the Company.

-Particulars As at March 31, 2021 As at March 31, 2020 As at March 31, 2019

-Advances against securities of intangible ,
+Particulars As at March 31, 2021 As at March 31, 2020 As at March 31, 2019 Advances against securities of intangible - - - assets j.
+Registration obtained from other financial sector regulators :

-assets